Dingo (band): "Dingo fever"

+Break-up

 When the fans gathered in Nivala, Tuiskula in the autumn of 1986, they were shocked by the news of their favourite band falling apart.
 In Nivala, Pete on the keyboards was replaced by Tumppi, who only had time to perform in the band for a few weeks.

 From the remains of the Dingo members, a band called S.E.X was formed.
 The journey of S.E.X remained rather short, releasing only a few singles: "Uuden aamun kitarat", "Canada", and arguably "Vierivä kivi" sung by Pepe.
 They also released and "S.E.X" in a rather posthumous spirit.

 1990s

+After the break-up, the members of Dingo were active in music each on their own between 1986 and 1993.
+Neumann and Pepe Laaksonen formed a band called S.E.X. in 1987 but the band broke up after publishing only a couple of singles and one album.
+Jonttu Virta played in the band QQ Blue, Pepe Laaksonen published a solo album called Veli Kuu and Quuppa was present in many different bands.
+Between 1986 and 1992 Neumann published three solo albums and served as chief of production at EMI in Finland in the early 1990s.

+In March 1990 Dingo performed at a surprise gig at a gala event in Pori, hosted by Neumann.
+Pete Nuotio did not appear at the gig, Pave Maijanen played the keyboards instead of him.
+Dingo did not appear again after this one gig.

+In autumn 1992 Dingo was offered 100 thousand markka for one concert but the band refused.
+According to Neumann, the reason was affected by his own solo album Tähti ja meripoika and his autobiography by the same name.

 There were rumours of Dingo getting back together in 1990 and 1991, but only after publishing the compilation album Tuhkimotarina.
 In 1993, the band reunited to record a new song, "Perjantai", for the compilation album Sinä ja minä.
-Finally, in the spring of 1994 a whole new studio album, Via Finlandia, was released.
+Finally, in the spring of 1994 a whole new studio album, Via Finlandia, was released on 30 April 1994, exactly ten years after the band's debut album Nimeni on Dingo.
 The most popular songs on the album were "Elämäni sankari" and "Nähdään taas".
 Dingo also went on tour with Pave Maijanen on the keyboards.
-The band soon split up again, despite Via Finlandia had selling tens of thousands of copies.
+The band soon split up again, despite Via Finlandia having sold 13 thousand copies.

+In 1996 a TV documentary called Nuoret sankarit: Dingon tarina was shown on YLE TV1 as the fourth part of the documentary series Kunnian kentät: Suomalaisen rockin 1980-luku documentary series.
+The documentary was written and directed by Axa Sorjanen.
+The documentary included interviews of all five classic members of the band as well as Lasse Norres, Pave Maijanen and the band's original bass player Eve.
+The interviews have later been published unedited at the YLE Elävä arkisto service.

+Dingo appeared with their classic line-up on the show Yllätys, yllätys at MTV3 performing an acoustic version of their song Hämähäkkimies.
+After this surprise performance the band did not continue performing.